Menu Ideas for Hosting Guests with Dietary Restrictions: ideas on how to accommodate guests who are vegan, keto, dairy-free, and gluten-free.

 A Place For Everyone At Your Table

-It is definitely challenging to meet everyones different needs, and because of that I’m sure that sometimes those with lots of dietary restrictions don’t get invited over for dinner all that often.
+It is definitely challenging to hosting guests with dietary restrictions and meet everyones different needs, and because of that I’m sure that sometimes those with lots of dietary restrictions don’t get invited over for dinner all that often.
 Because we want to always try our best to include everyone, and give everyone a place at the table, I hope these ideas help.
 I have to say that although I have found it a little challenging and even intimating to accommodate everyone, when I’ve gone to the effort to do so the recipients are always so grateful.

 Also, when I’m unsure or have a question about where to buy something that’s unusual to me, asking the person is always really well received.
 They’re never annoyed that I don’t know how to accommodate them, and always the opposite actually -completely grateful, blessed, and happy that I’m going out of my way to find something that will work for them.